-Accessing GP Records Online
+Accessing Records Online

-This service is continually being developed and we are now able to offer patients (aged over 16) access to some of their medical records online.
+We are now able to offer patients (aged over 16) access to some of their medical records online.

 Before deciding that you would like to apply for the service, please do take the time to read the following information carefully.